Genesis 34 – Simeon and Levi Massacre the Men of Shechem

 i.
 “The boldness with which they executed their foul plan shows the hardness of their hearts.”
 (Barnhouse)

 2. (26-29) They rescue Dinah and plunder the city.

 And they killed Hamor and Shechem his son with the edge of the sword, and took Dinah from Shechem’s house, and went out.
 The sons of Jacob came upon the slain, and plundered the city, because their sister had been defiled.
 They took their sheep, their oxen, and their donkeys, what was in the city and what was in the field, and all their wealth.
 All their little ones and their wives they took captive; and they plundered even all that was in the houses.

 a.
-They killed Hamor and Shechem his son with the edge of the sword: Certainly, they justified this murder and theft by saying they and their sister had been disgraced, but the punishment clearly does not fit the crime.
+They killed Hamor and Shechem his son with the edge of the sword: There was no sparing of the sword.
+Even relatively good men like Shechem (Genesis 34:19) were killed.
+The sons of Jacob justified this murder and theft by saying their sister and family had been dishonored, but the punishment was clearly excessive.